Rugal/rugal.github.com/_posts/2014/2014-12-15-load-jar-in-repl.md

 ---
 {% include JB/setup %}
 I have been studying `clojure` for a few days, but I need to write test code in files before using `lein run` to test it, which is definitely productiveless.
-Way to load a jar in `repl`
+One way to load a jar in `repl`
 {%highlight clojure%}
 (require '[clojure.data.json :as json])
 {%endhighlight%}
-New version of clojure deprecated the `use` function to make it more consistant to "import` a package.
+New version of clojure deprecated the `use`  to make it more consistant to import a package.
 Since loading all functions into current namespace will result into a bunch of confliction problems.
-So they trying to propagate `require`.
+So it is recommended to use `require`.

 By using `require` with `:refer` and `:all` options, you could achieve the same work in a more flexible and consistant way.